Before you begin

 Mark the area around the center point where you'll need to cut material away to allow the thimble to pass through the wall.
 You can separate the two halves of the thimble and use the thimble itself as a template for your cut.
 The 4" thimble needs a 10" diameter hole, and the 5" thimble needs an 11" diameter hole.

-Make sure the point you're putting your chimney through doesn't intersect with any studs, pipes, or wires.
+Make sure the area your chimney will pass through the wall doesn't intersect with any studs, pipes, or wires.
 A stud sensor can help to detect studs, but may not indicate the presence of wires or pipes.
 If you're not sure, make a small exploratory hole in the interior wall first to get a look.

-Cut out your hole in the wall with an appropriate tool for your wall material.
-A scroll saw or reciprocating saw tend to work best for wood, while a sheet metal nibbler typically works best for sheet metal.
+Cut through the interior wall with an appropriate tool for your wall material.
+A scroll saw or reciprocating saw tend to work best for wood, while a sheet metal nibbler typically works best for sheet metal, and a keyhole saw works well for drywall.

 Connect the remaining single-wall pipe from your stove to the 90 degree elbow connecting to the single-to-double adapter, using a single-wall clamp or three stovepipe screws at each joint to fasten the sections together.